tomomilove/tomomilove.github.io/blog.md

 ![Flowers 3](/images/blog_july/flowers3.jpg)
 ![Flowers 4](/images/blog_july/flowers4.jpg)

 Did you know that Soda Hall (the computer science building at Berkeley) was supposed to have a vine-covered walkway in front of it?
 However, the vines never managed to grow big enough to fill it out, which always disappointed me every day.
 Soda Hall was also supposed to have plants growing on the roof, but they never put them there.
-If I was ever made an adminstrator at Berkeley, getting those plants there would be my first priority!
+If I ever became an adminstrator at Berkeley, getting those plants there would be my first priority!

 # 12 July
 ## Chipped tooth?